Chapter 7 Isoform Classification

 genome="genome.fa"

-#filter gtf file to remove annoatiuon of unknown strands
+#filter gtf file to remove annotation of unknown strands

 awk '$7 == "+" || $7 == "-"' isoform_annotated.gtf > remove_unknownstrand.gtf